First Time User? Enroll now.

 Even if you have fewer symptoms, you may still be depressed and may benefit from treatment.
 No matter how many symptoms you have, it's important to see your doctor.
 The sooner you get treatment, the better your chance for a quick and full recovery.

-This severe condition is most likely to affect women who have bipolar disorder or a history of postpartum psychosis.
-Symptoms, which usually start during the first 3 weeks (as soon as 1 to 2 days) after childbirth, include:
+Postpartum psychosis is a rare, severe, and dangerous form of postpartum depression.
+This condition is most likely to affect women who have bipolar disorder or a history of postpartum psychosis.
+Symptoms usually start during the first 3 weeks (as soon as 1 to 2 days) after childbirth.
+Symptoms can include:

 Seek care soon if: